dantemogrim/Rudolf-Steiner/public/plugins/boilerwind/README.md

 1. Copy boilerwind folder
 2. Replace meta-data in boilerwind.php with your data
+3. Replace meta-data in block.json with your data
-3. Run npm install
+4. Run npm install
-4. Run npm run start
+5. Run npm run start
-5. Edit the edit.js block
+6. Edit the edit.js block

 ## When done